 Only six athletes have won the same individual event four times, and Ben McDade of Monona is the only swimmer to win four titles in multiple events.
 He's a four-time champion in both the 200 and 500 freestyles (2015-18).
 Kyle Bubolz of Waukesha North/Kettle Moraine was the first to do it.
 He won the Division 1 50-yard freestyle from 2001-04.
 Ryan Jefferson of Edgewood accomplished the feat in the diving competition, winning the Division 2 titles from 2003-06.
 Alex DeLakis of Eau Claire Memorial/North was a four-time Division 1 champion in the 100 breaststroke from 2010-13.
 In 2015, Joe Kaszubowski of Whitefish Bay was the fourth individual to accomplish the feat, capturing his fourth title in the Division 2 diving competition.
 Paul DeLakis of Eau Claire Memorial/North joined the ranks of the group when he won his fourth straight 100 breaststroke title in Division 1 in 2017.

 Ben McDade of Monona Grove has won the most titles, including relays, with 15.
 Ryan O'Donnell of McFarland has won 14, while Ben Anderson of Arrowhead, Jay Mortenson of Madison West, Tom Wanezek of Brookfield East and Paul DeLakis of Eau Claire Memorial/North have won 10.
-Chris Richard of Sturgeon Bay/Southern Door has won nine titles.
+Chris Richard of Sturgeon Bay/Southern Door and Truman teDuits of Edgewood have won nine titles.